 Boo at the Zoo (NYC)

 Dress to impress in your best Halloween costume and join the Bronx Zoo for their annual Boo at the Zoo.
-This family-friendly Halloween bash features an exciting costume parade, spooky stories, pumpkin carving, magic demonstrations, and wildlife theater shows.
-September 28-October 27, Saturdays and Sundays, and Monday, October 14.
+This family-friendly Halloween bash features an exciting costume parade, a boo dance party, candy trail, pumpkin carving, wildlife theater shows, and more than 10,000 of your favorite animals!
+September 27-October 26, Saturdays and Sundays, and Monday, October 13.
 Ticket prices to be announced.

 Flaming Leaves Festival (Adirondacks)

 Immerse yourself in the vibrant reds, oranges, and yellows of fall at the Olympic Jumping Complex’s Flaming Leaves Festival.
 Dance to live music, explore the crafts, food, and beer vendors, and take in the beauty of the season all while elite ski jumpers soar overhead among a backdrop of the high peaks at one of the premier ski jumping events of the season, the FIS Continental Cup.
-October 12-13.
+October 11-12.
 One-day tickets range from $15-$20.
-Three-day tickets range from $30-$40.
+Two-day tickets range from $20-$30.

 Long Island Oyster Festival (Long Island)